ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 HOW SAVERS MAKE MONEY DECISIONS:

-By rarely spending compulsively.
+By rarely spending on a whim.

 HOW SAVERS MAKE LIFE DECISIONS: